 You can add and manage breakpoints when you create a new responsive document, or later in the editing phase.
 Be aware that you can change a non-responsive document to a responsive one if needed.

 When you are creating a new responsive project, do the following:

-Step 2: Select the Responsive Layout box.
+Step 2: Select the Responsive Layout check box.
 Then, click the Breakpoints button to add breakpoints.
 You can:

-- Add new breakpoints: Enter a numeric value in the Value box (1).
+- Add new breakpoints: Enter a numeric value in the Value text box (1).
 Then, click Add Horizontal/Add Vertical (2) to add a new horizontal/vertical breakpoint, respectively.

 - Adjust existing breakpoints: Select an existing breakpoint.
-Enter a new value in the Value box (1) and click Update (3).
+Enter a new value in the Value text box (1) and click Update (3).

 - Remove breakpoints: Select an unwanted breakpoint and click Delete (4).

 - Exclude breakpoints: Apart from removing a breakpoint, you can choose to not include an unwanted breakpoint in the document.
 Just clear the check box (5) next to it.